 It wasn’t until I moved to western Massachusetts that I found a little more information at the town library and the Amherst College archives.
 (I remember a good friend, college educated, who asked, “Why don’t you just Google him?”)
 While a few records do exist, Marsh wrote little, so we barely hear his voice beyond his carefully kept records of income and expenses (which, if anyone is so inclined, would make a fantastic project along the lines of Laurel Thatcher Ulrich’s elucidation of the midwife Martha Ballard).
 He was literate but largely unschooled because he came from a family too poor to send him there.
 Seemingly humble, he achieved a brief fame and very modest fortune because he noticed what appeared to be the footprints of a bird in a slab of stone he was laying for sidewalk on Bank Row, and he followed up on that interest for many years.

-Imagine you are looking at flat stone slabs, the kind that split into sheets at the well-aimed whack of a pickaxe; that is, the kind of rocks used in sidewalks.
-You place your pick, hit it just right, and the layers pry open easily.
-You pull apart the freshly cut slab to reveal two surfaces that haven’t seen the light of day in eons.
-You see the shadow of a shape pressed into the rock.
-You blink, but it is unmistakable: it looks like the imprint of a bird’s foot, three toes and a sort of heel, right there in the stone, concave on one face and raised on the other.
-You realize you are looking at a fossil, the remnant of something that was once alive, although rather than a bone, this is a trace that a creature left behind.
-Surprised and pleased with your good luck, and maybe with yourself, you immediately set about looking for more.
-You have a feeling, half delicious, half spooky, that the past has just reached out and tapped you on the shoulder.
+Imagine flat stone slabs, the kind that split into sheets at the well-aimed whack of a pickaxe; that is, the kind of rocks used in sidewalks.
+If you place your pick and hit it just right, the layers pry open easily, and you can pull apart the freshly cut slab to reveal two surfaces that haven’t seen the light of day in eons, with the shadow of shapes pressed into the rock.
+In the case we are imagining here, they look like the imprints of a bird’s feet, three toes and a sort of heel, right there in the stone, concave on one face and raised on the other.
+You are looking at a fossil, the remnant of something that was once alive, although rather than a bone, this is a trace that a creature left behind.
+Surprised and pleased with your good luck, and maybe with yourself, you might immediately set about looking for more, with a feeling, half delicious, half spooky, that the past has just reached out and tapped you on the shoulder.